Greensboro's Carolina Theatre to reopen with concerts for small audiences

 GREENSBORO — Six months after the COVID-19 pandemic forced it to close, the Carolina Theatre will reopen in October with concerts for small audiences.

 The Ghostlight Concerts series will start Oct.
-3 in the Betty & Ben Cone Jr. Auditorium at the historic downtown theater at 310 S. Greene St.
+3 in the Betty & Ben Cone Jr. Auditorium at the historic theater at 310 S. Greene St. in downtown Greensboro.

 Seating will be available, but will be limited to 25 guests for each show, per government mandates.
 The first floor of the auditorium holds about 700.